MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Set-TeamsEnvironmentConfig.md

 ```

 ### -TeamsEnvironmentName
-This can be used to provide Teams environment to connect to.
+Provides a Teams environment to connect to, for example, Teams GCCH or Teams DoD.
-- TeamsGCCH, TeamsDOD

 ```yaml
 Type: String